-The total number of scheduled services operating from the BMRA as of the end of the reporting period was 34 movements per week, with 31 Fly in Fly out (FIFO) closed charter and 3 RPT services.
-This increased from a total of 23 flights FIFO closed charter flights movements and 3 RPT from the same reporting period in 2022.
+The total number of scheduled services operating from the BMRA as of the end of the reporting period is 34 movements per week, with 31 Fly in Fly out (FIFO) closed charter and 3 RPT services.
+Jetstar will increase the number of Melbourne services to 4 flights per week from 4 November 2023.
 Five airlines are operating from the BMRA with RPT and closed charter services utilising aircraft types from Dash 8/300 to Airbus A320 and Boeing 737/700 aircraft servicing destinations such as Melbourne and multiple mining operations across Western Australia.
-Private jet/charter operations have also increased with 50 formal landing approvals granted for the reporting period utilising the Central and Southern Apron Bay 4.